denoland/manual/basics/permissions.md

 deno run --allow-read=/etc https://deno.land/std@$STD_VERSION/examples/cat.ts /etc/passwd
 ```

-You can further restrict some subpaths to not be accesible, using `--deny-read`
+You can further restrict some sub-paths to not be accessible, using `--deny-read`
 flag:

 ```shell